FAQ and Is a Bernedoodle Right for You

 Here's some Frequently Asked Questions (FAQ) that are intended to address some of the most common questions we get (if you don't see one here please email Dr. Chris at and he will add it to the list below):

 2) Question: Do bernedoodles need exercise and do they make good running partners.
 Answer: Yes they need plenty of off leash run time and as such we find homes with a fenced in backyard do best for the puppies and adults.
-They do get hot fast so they can not be left outside for more than 10-15 minutes during the warmer months, especially in the Southeast/Southwest.
-As far as jogging buddies, they can handle some short jogs but there's likely better breeds you may want to target....standard poodles will keep up with the best runners!
+They do get hot fast so they can not be left outside for more than 10-15 minutes during the warmer months, especially in the Southeast/Southwest and have to have shade and fresh water and a way to get back inside when they are ready.
+As far as jogging buddies, there's likely better breeds you may want to target....standard poodles will keep up with the best runners!
+Bernedoodles get way too hot.

 4) Question: How much and often should I feed my puppy?
 When they are adults?
 Answer: we feed our puppies 3x/day and the amount will vary between individuals.
 They are relatively good at controlling their food intake and will usually just eat what they need.
 We would recommend starting with a cup of food 3x/day but if they inhale it then increase by 1/4 cup until there's a little left over.
 In the morning food we often add a teaspoon of plain Greek Yogurt (no sugar added), a teaspoon of 100% pumpkin (no sugar added), and we will sometimes add a small amount of cooked ground up meats (burger, chicken, etc..but no salts or other additives).
 For the lunch and dinner we will just keep it dry unless you feel you need to add a little something to increase appetite.
 We do use TLC food and that is explained elsewhere on our website under the "Information Center" tab.
 When they get to about 4-6 months you will likely cut it down to two meals per day, morning and dinner time.